 Improved fluency, confidence and perseverance

-Selected students in grades 3–8 also use Reading Assistant technology, which is part of the Fast ForWord program.
-They typically work on Reading Assistant for a period of four weeks to build their fluency, comprehension, vocabulary and overall reading proficiency.
-Reading Assistant is the only tool that uses speech recognition technology to correct and support students as they read fiction and non-fiction selections aloud.
+Selected students in grades 3–8 also use Reading Assistant Plus™️, which is part of the Fast ForWord program.
+They typically work on Reading Assistant Plus for a period of four weeks to build their fluency, comprehension, vocabulary, and overall reading proficiency.
+Reading Assistant Plus is the only tool that uses speech recognition technology to correct and support students as they read fiction and non-fiction selections aloud.

-“Students really enjoy Reading Assistant,” said Woodrum.
+“Students really enjoy Reading Assistant Plus,” said Woodrum.
 “It builds their fluency, as well as their confidence and perseverance.
 It helps them realize they can read any passage they attempt if they just keep at it.”

 Doubled reading scores and half as many struggling readers

-During the 2015-16 school year, 1,047 students completed at least one Fast ForWord product and took a Reading Progress Indicator (RPI) pre- and post-assessment.
-“These students showed an average grade-equivalent reading level gain of one year and three months in just 68 school days of use — which is much less than a semester,” said Woodrum.
+During the 2015-16 school year, 1,047 students completed at least one Fast ForWord component and took a Reading Progress Indicator (RPI) pre- and post-assessment.
+“These students showed an average grade-equivalent reading level gain of one year and three months in just 68 school days of use—which is much less than a semester,” said Woodrum.
 “Students doubled their reading scores, increasing from the 22nd to the 43rd national percentile.
 We also reduced the percentage of struggling readers by almost 60 percent and had huge gains in the percentage of students at the proficient and advanced levels!”

 Middle school students make 1 year and 6 months of reading gains from fall to winter